telerik/blazor-docs/components/chart/types/rangearea.md

 1. Add a `ChartSeries` to the `ChartSeriesItems` collection.
 2. Set its `Type` property to `ChartSeriesType.RangeArea`.
 3. Provide a data collection to its `Data` property.
-You can use a [jagged array](#bind-range-area-series-to-jagged-array) (an array of arrays) or a [collection of custom objects](#bind-range-area-series-to-custom-objects).
+You can use a [collection of arrays](#bind-range-area-series-to-collection-of-arrays) or a [collection of custom objects](#bind-range-area-series-to-custom-objects).
-4. If the Range Area data is a jagged array, provide data for the `Categories` parameter of the `ChartCategoryAxis`.
+4. If the Range Area data is a collection of arrays, provide data for the `Categories` parameter of the `ChartCategoryAxis`.

-### Bind Range Area Series to Jagged Array
+### Bind Range Area Series to Collection of Arrays

-In this case, set the `ChartSeries` `Data` parameter to an array of arrays.
-The inner arrays should have two members - one for the "low" ("from") value, and one of the "high" ("to") value.
+In this case, set the `ChartSeries` `Data` parameter to a `List` of arrays or a jagged array (an array of arrays).
+The inner arrays should have two members - one for the "low" ("from") value, and one for the "high" ("to") value.

 In addition, set the `Categories` parameter of the `ChartCategoryAxis` to `object[]`.
 The members of this array will be used as labels for the category axis in their respective order.

->caption Blazor Range Area Chart bound to array of arrays
+>caption Blazor Range Area Chart bound to arrays

 ````CSHTML
 <TelerikChart>